afedynak/RandomForest_biomarkers/README.md

 The project demonstrates how to:

-- Load, clean, and preprocess health-related data
+- Load, clean, and preprocess biomarker data

 - Perform Principal Component Analysis (PCA) for dimensionality reduction

 - Visualize correlations between biomarkers and features

-- Apply clustering (K-means) to identify groups or patterns in the data
+- Apply K-means clustering to identify groups or patterns in the data

 - Use Random Forest Classifier to evaluate feature importance and make predictions